CKristensen/DeployMlModelAzure/README.md

 Note: If you want to run this please create you own model and upload it to your own Azure ACI.
 I only used the free tier in Azure to experiment with it.

-Also edit the Dockerfile and set the correct path in the env variable.
+Also edit the main file and set the correct path in the env variable.